-Rental Gear – Good quality tent, sleeping pad and sleeping bag available $22/night
+Rental Gear – Very good quality tent, sleeping pad and sleeping bag available $22/night

 These trails are open to hikers, bicycles, horses and motorcycles.
 There is regular motorcycle traffic, but expert riders only due to the difficulty of the trail.
 This trail is steep and strenuous for everybody, but truly photogenic enough to be worthy of the effort.

-This trek starts at the Dark Meadow trailhead (#263, 22 miles due south of Randle, WA), and follows that trail for 4.5 miles which becomes steep during the 1800 ft of elevation gain.
-After the intersection with Juniper Ridge trail #261 we follow the trail west for a mile to Dark Meadow.
-Day 2 features a 4 mile hike with 1000 ft of steep elevation gain to a stunning vista that features Mt Adams, Mt Rainier, Mt Hood and Mt St Helens.
+This trek starts at the Dark Meadow trailhead and follows that trail for 4 miles which becomes mighty steep during the 1800 ft of elevation gain.
+After the intersection with Juniper Ridge trail we follow the trail west for a mile to Dark Meadow.
+Day 2 features a 4 mile hike with 1000 ft of fairly steep elevation gain to a stunning vista that features Mt Adams, Mt Rainier, Mt Hood and Mt St Helens.
 The second and third nights are usually spent here.

-Options for the layover on day 3 include dawn at Sunrise peak (for early risers) or a climb up Jumbo Peak (for the adventurous).
-Day 4 features an 8-mile hike back to the trailhead, and 2800 ft of elevation drop.
+Options for the layover on day 3 include dawn at Sunrise peak (for early risers) or some day hiking in the vicinity of Jumbo Peak.
+Day 4 features an 7-mile hike back to the trailhead, and 2800 ft of elevation drop.
 “Strenuous” for sure.

 Meet up at the trailhead at 9 a.m. for each of the hikes to review safety concerns and LNT principles.
 Some of the trailheads are difficult to find, and have limited parking.

 Lunch is provided on the first day and the last day, as well as meals and snacks in between.

 Llamas are not very tolerant of hot weather, so in that event we will be starting early, with breakfast served at either 6 or 7 a.m.
 Extra coffee will be provided 🙂